nchursin/ApexIntentionActions/README.md

 ![Getter-setter demo](https://github.com/nchursin/resources/blob/master/ApexIntentionActions/getter-setter.gif?raw=true)

 ### Regular snippets
 Just start typing something.
 If there is a snippet - autocomplete will show it to you.
-Full list of snippets is yet to come.
+Full list of snippets is available [here](https://github.com/nchursin/ApexIntentionActions/wiki/Snippets "Snippets").

 #### Working intention actions: